The History of Thassos

 In 1455.
-Thassos and the neighboring islands Samothraki and Imvros were invaded by Turks led by Mahmud II.
-Until the year 1774 the number of inhabitants declined drastically from 60000 to 2000 ( the number of inhabitants in the 6th and 5th centuries was around 100000).
+Thassos and the neighboring islands Samothraki and Imvros were invaded with 10 ships by Turks led by Mahmud II.
+Until the year 1774 the number of inhabitants decreased from 60000, and even 100000 in the 6th and 5th century BC to 2000.

 In 1908, Thassos was returned to the Turks.

 During the first Balkan war a Greek naval squad managed to unite the island to the Greek state and it remained so until today.
 Thassos was officially recognized as a part of Greece in 1913.

 During the Second World War Thassos and the whole East Macedonia and Thrace were under the control of the Bulgarians.
 The Bulgarians were planning to annex the island to their territory and to carry out forced assilmilation, but they have failed.